ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 ## Changing Teams at Amazon

 For reasons that I mentioned in [my post on moving to Denver](/blog/2020-10-14/move-to-denver/), I started looking at other teams within Amazon to transfer to in Q4.
-At the end of December, I had two offers, and I chose to transition from the Alexa Tech Docs team to the Alexa Device SDK team, under a new manager.
+At the end of December, I had two offers, and I chose to transition from the Alexa Tech Docs team to the Alexa Device SDK team, under a manager just hired to lead this team.
 There were a few yellow flags, and I had to contend with some unfavorable parts of my reputation following me (some earned and some unearned), but I ultimately decided on the Alexa Device SDK team because I wanted to learn more about device software and C++, and there were a lot of opportunities to leverage my previous Alexa experience in API design and cloud services, to say nothing of my skill in unifying/generalizing divergent solutions.
 This is the primary reason that my colleague on the team recruited me so strongly.

 So while my heart weighs heavy to leave a team, area, and manger that I love so much, I'm optimistic and excited about the opportunity to do some really cool--and impactful--things on this new team.